 You see, when a person is made “new” in this way, the person doesn’t get replaced by a completely different individual.
 For this reason, some excellent students of the Bible interpret the new heaven and the new earth to be the current ones purified by fire.
 For example, Kenneth Wuest, in his The New Testament: An Expanded Translation, even translates Revelation 21:1 as: “And I saw a heaven new in quality and an earth new in quality, for the first heaven and the first earth passed away.”

 As for me, when I first started preaching prophecy years ago, I favored the interpretation of “pass away” as referring to total obliteration, and “new” referring to completely different entities.
 Over the years, though, I have changed my mind and switched to the second interpretation.
 But it wasn’t the Old Testament Hebrew or the New Testament Greek that caused me to change my mind.
 It was, instead, an Old Testament promise that God made to Abraham.
-In Genesis 13:14-15, God says to Abraham concerning the land of Canaan:
+In Genesis 13:14-15, we read the following about Abraham and the land of Canaan:

 To me, that word “forever” cannot be overstated.
 As I see it, you can’t have a piece of earthly property “forever” if there is a day coming when the earth upon which that property stands will be completely annihilated and replaced with a different model.
 That’s why I believe the new heaven and the new earth will be the current heaven and the current earth purified through fire.
 Israel’s land of Canaan will still be in its place upon this new earth, but it will be cleansed by fire just like the rest of the earth and the heavens.